dcrebbin/custom-generated-emails/README.md

 1) pnpm/npm/bun/yarn i

-2) create a .env file from .env.example
+2) create a .env file from .env.example (USE_OPEN_AI will determine if you use open ai & bing or perplexity to enable search retrieval)

 3) connect your project to vercel